bUnit-dev/bUnit/docs/razor-examples.md

 @using Xunit @*or e.g. Shouldly*@
 ```

 **Tip:** In the folder you keep your Razor-based tests, add a `_Imports.razor` file, and put the above into that.
-Then all test components inherits the correct base component by default and have the default imports available.
+Then all test components inherit the correct base component by default and have the default imports available.

 ## Defining test cases

-When you have a Razor test component created, its time to add test cases.
+When you have a Razor test component created, it's time to add test cases.
 This is done via the `<Fixture>` component and related test methods and child components.

-Lets look at what options we have by setting up an empty test case, first the code:
+Let's look at what options we have by setting up an empty test case, first the code:

 ```cshtml
 <Fixture Setup="Setup"